 Daniel 4:31-32

-Nebuchadnezzar lives like an animal for seven years.
+Driving Nebuchadnezzar out of his kingdom, god humbled him by making him live like an animal for seven years.
 Unlike any other king to live on earth, he rules over men and beasts, experiencing both the human and animal kingdom’s ways of life.

 “It is my pleasure to tell you about the miraculous signs and wonders that the Most High God has performed for me.
 How great are his signs, how mighty his wonders!
 His Kingdom is an eternal Kingdom; his dominion endures from generation to generation.”